 What happens if I run out of ZoomInfo credits?

-When your credit allocation is exhausted mid-contract, you'll need to purchase additional credit blocks at overage rates typically ranging from $0.25 to $0.50 per credit.
+When your credit allocation is exhausted mid-contract, you'll need to purchase additional credits.
 Unused credits do not roll over to the next year.
-To avoid surprise costs, track your credit consumption monthly and negotiate a pre-set overage rate into your initial contract.
+To avoid surprise costs, track your credit consumption monthly and negotiate the top-up rate into your initial contract rather than at the point you need it.

 Is ZoomInfo worth it?

 ZoomInfo remains valuable for teams whose primary bottleneck is finding contact data (emails, direct dials, org charts).
-The database is the largest in the market at 230M+ contacts, and the CRM integrations are mature.
+The database is the largest in the market at 420M+ contacts, and the CRM integrations are mature.
 However, for outbound teams in 2026, the challenge has shifted from finding contacts to knowing which accounts to prioritize, why to call them now, and what to say.
 ZoomInfo doesn't monitor buying signals, analyze earnings calls, or draft signal-anchored outreach.
-Teams spending $25,000-$45,000 per year on ZoomInfo often still need additional tools for intent data, account research, and personalization, pushing total stack costs above $80,000.
+Teams at Vendr's $33,500 average often still need additional tools for intent data, account research, and personalization on top.
 For teams that need account intelligence alongside contact data, account-based platforms that combine signals, research, and prospecting in a single system can deliver better ROI at a fraction of the cost.

 Can I cancel my ZoomInfo contract early?

 Early cancellation is generally not permitted under ZoomInfo's standard contract terms.
-Contracts auto-renew unless you submit written cancellation notice 60-90 days before the renewal date.
-Missing this window locks you into another full annual term.
+Contracts auto-renew unless you submit written cancellation notice ahead of the renewal date, and Vendr puts that notice window at 90-120 days.
+Missing it locks you into another full annual term.
 Multiple Trustpilot and G2 reviewers have flagged this clause as a major pain point, particularly for teams that found the product didn't deliver expected ROI.